scholzj/dbg-kubernetes-training/lab-1/README.md

 # Lab 1: Accessing Kubernetes cluster

+In this lab, we will install the `kubectl` utility, configure it to access the Kubernetes cluster and try some basic operations.

+## Kubectl installation

 * Download `kubectl` utility for [Windows](https://storage.googleapis.com/kubernetes-release/release/v1.5.3/bin/windows/amd64/kubectl.exe), [Linux](https://storage.googleapis.com/kubernetes-release/release/v1.5.3/bin/linux/amd64/kubectl) or [MacOs](https://storage.googleapis.com/kubernetes-release/release/v1.5.3/bin/darwin/amd64/kubectl)
 * Add it to the path
 * On Linux and MacOS, make it executable